tan9/lazyssh/README.md

 ### Quick Server Navigation
 - 🔍 Fuzzy search by alias, IP, or tags.
 - 🖥 One‑keypress SSH into the selected server (Enter).
+- 📋 Copy SSH command to clipboard & paste SSH commands from clipboard to quickly add servers.
 - 🏷 Tag servers (e.g., prod, dev, test) for quick filtering.
 - ↕️ Sort by alias or last SSH (toggle + reverse).